Children's book author

 Writing, Illustrating, and Publishing Children's Books: The Purple Crayon

 This is a fabulous site run by my good friend and colleague Harold Underdown - who has worked in Children's Publishing for many years.
-It has amazing links, articles and advice - I'll add some more links here later, but check it out.
+It has amazing links, articles and advice - including some chapters from The Complete Idiot's Guide to Publishing (which he wrote - and you should buy or borrow).
+Once you explore you'll find more and more helpful material, so do go to the home page and policy page for advice on how to support the amazing resource.

 The Jericho Prize